VU

 Distribution and population

-Most populations of the western subspecies are partially migratory and 8,000-10,000 birds occur on passage or in winter in Ukraine arriving from the lower Volga River, though only c.4,100 were found in 2010 (Y. Andryushchenko in litt.
-1999, 2017, M. Kessler in litt.
-2016).
-In the past birds from northern Central Asia overwintered in large numbers in Turkmenistan and Azerbaijan, as well as Uzbekistan, and north-east Iran, sightings are now rare in these countries (Kessler and Smith 2014).
-The eastern subspecies breeds in Mongolia, eastern Russia, and north-east China is fully migratory, spending four months on migratory stopovers and four months on wintering grounds in central China (Kessler et al. 2013, M. Kessler in litt.
-2016).
+Most populations of the western subspecies are at least partially migratory, depending on weather conditions, and occur on passage or in winter in Ukraine, Iraq, Kazakhstan and Uzbekistan (Y. Andryushchenko in litt.
+1999, 2017; Kessler 2015, 2022; M. Kessler in litt.
+2016, K. Ararat in litt.
+2023).
+Birds from northern Central Asia used to overwinter in large numbers in Turkmenistan, as well as Azerbaijan and north-east Iran, but sightings are now rare in these countries, due to the crash of the Central Asian population in the 20th century (Kessler and Smith 2014).
+Southern Central Asian breeding grounds in southern and south-eastern Kazakhstan, and areas in Uzbekistan, however, still serve as staging grounds and sometimes as overwintering sites, and these currently hold the largest numbers of Great Bustards during migration (Kessler 2022).
+The eastern subspecies, which breeds in Mongolia, eastern Russia, and north-east China is fully migratory, spending four months on migratory stopovers and four months on wintering grounds, which used to extend to the Korean Peninsula and can still be found as far south as central China, although more birds are now overwintering in breeding grounds in northern China (Kessler et al. 2013, M. Kessler in litt.
+2016, Kessler and Batbayar 2023).

 Ecology

-Originally a species of the Eurasian steppe, this species has acclimated to agricultural landscapes (M. Kessler in litt.
-2016).
-It occurs in open, flat or somewhat rolling landscapes, usually with a mixture of crops (cereals, vineyards, fodder plants, in some countries also with steppic grassland [J. C. Alonso in litt.
-2012]).
-The eastern subspecies inhabits both open steppe and forest steppe, including small forest openings (M. Kessler in litt.
-2016).
 Areas with little or no disturbance and abundant supply of insects are required for successful breeding (Y. Andryushchenko in litt.
 1999).
 Nest sites are selected in grassland, fallow or cereal fields (Rocha et al. 2013) (primarily alfalfa in Central Europe and wheat in Russia, Mongolia and Kazakhstan [M. Kessler in litt.
-2016]) in areas of low patch-type diversity, far from human infrastructure and with good horizontal visibility (Magaña et al. 2010).
-The eastern subspecies nests in agricultural mosaics, open steppe, and adjacent to forest edge (Kessler 2015).
-It exhibits highly variable migratory behaviour across populations, including obligate winter migrants (Asia, Russia), facultative migrants (central European populations) and partial winter and summer migrants with differential migratory pattern by sex (Iberian populations) (Morales et al. 2000, Alonso et al. 2000, 2001, Palacín et al. 2009, 2011).
+2016]) in areas of low patch-type diversity, far from human infrastructure, and with good horizontal visibility (Magaña et al. 2010).
+The eastern subspecies nests primarily in agricultural mosaics, open steppe, and adjacent to forest edge (Kessler 2015), and utilises areas around international borders for both breeding and migratory stopover sites, as well as, possibly, wintering grounds too (Kessler and Batbayar 2023).
+The species exhibits highly variable migratory behaviour across populations, including obligate winter migrants (majority of Asia), short-distance migrants (Iran), facultative migrants (central European populations) and partial winter and summer migrants with differential migratory pattern by sex (Iberian populations) (Morales et al. 2000, Alonso et al. 2000; Palacín et al. 2009, 2011; Kessler 2022).
+The species gathers in large wintering flocks in Central Asia (Kessler 2022).

 Threats